chadbramwell/write_a_c_compiler/README.md

 * 9/19/2019 - STAGE 9 _INPROGRESS_
   * Lex of comma done but need to get params/args and such working in AST.
   * Took a tangent to rewrite my ASTNode data structure.
 Now it's a union of all my types and we no longer depend on std::vector.
+* 10/4/2019 - STAGE 9 _INPROGRESS_
+  * Boy oh boy has this stage been a PITA.
+Ways to improve it:
+    * Make a callout to Window's [calling convention](https://www.agner.org/optimize/calling_conventions.pdf) (hint: it's NOT cdecl)
+    * I ignored Stage7's statement about "Deallocating Variables" and honestly, it made no difference until this stage.
+It would've been nice to reiterate the importance of deallocating variables on STAGE 9 because it won't be properly tested until this stage.
+  * I'm probably at least 4 "days" into this...
+Spent most of time my having Clang generate assembly and comparing to what I've generated to try and understand where I've gone wrong.
+  * Building my test suite into my compiler and adding command-line options to quickly test a single file or a particular stage has been invaluable in saving time.
+  * It has been really useful to have Visual Studio debug my binaries (I drop "int 3" into the asm at the start of main so I can quickly debug it).
+I do dump all my asm and even clang's asm for comparison but it's a lot of text to absorb and parse, pulling it up in a debugger and stepping through values helps me track down my issue faster.
+  * Learnings: stage_9/valid/fib.c has UB (no return at end of func).
+That broke my compiler because I don't have a way currently to output warnings.
+Currently this behavior is allowed so if that case happens, it's going to be a hard time debugging it.
+  * My code was going crazy complicated trying to repair the stack in all the permutations of main/not-main/return-at-end/return-early.
+Now every function dumps a label at end for cleanup and all return does is jump to that label after putting its value into rax.
+  * Got a new problem.
+[Deallocating local variables](https://norasandler.com/2018/03/14/Write-a-Compiler-7.html#deallocating-variables)... ugh.
+Now I got to write a scoping mechanism for vars...
+  * I guess I have lots more reading to do.
+Windows calling conventions are nuts. https://www.gamasutra.com/view/news/178446/Indepth_Windows_x64_ABI_Stack_frames.php
+  * Perhaps the advice to to sub/add rsp for every local var is not the right approach for windows.
+The article above implies that rsp should only change with _alloca.
+  * What I don't know: When do I need to store rbp and push it?
+So far the simple programs I've come up with and thrown at clang don't do that at all.
+* 10/9/2019 - STAGE 9 _INPROGRESS_
+  * Yep.
+Still working on this.
+My last issue was because we set local vars as offsets from rbp but main has rbp set to 0 and accessing an offset from 0 is a violation.
+There's definately a gap in my knowledge here about why rbp is 0 on start and why Nora has suggested offsets from ebp.
+Maybe it's an x64 difference?
+From what I can tell, clang does everything as offsets from rsp...
+Looks like one fixed stack allocation for all necessary local variables at start of func and a single cleanup at end.
+I believe this includes space for all local variables as if every single local var was hoisted out of its scope to the function scope.
+  * I fixed the rbp issue by always copying rsp to rbp at the beginning of a function (including main)
+  * I have some new issue that I don't know the answer to yet.
+Looks like a stack overflow with fib.c
+* 10/15/2019 - **STAGE 9 TESTS PASS!**
+  * It's been a while.
+I'm on paternity leave and constantly exhausted.
+It's been really hard to find time and mental energy to work on this.
+But today I finally got in a few hours!
+  * Reworked a bunch of stuff.
+AST_var now has a pointer to the AST_var that declared the variable (or itself).
+This was helpful in the asm gen phase so I could lookup the stack offset of every *potential* variable used in a function.
+Stack preallocates all *potential* variables on the stack.
+Inspiration for this came from studying Clang's output.
+  * Added support for 4 param function calls.
+With x64 that means rcx, rdx, r8, r9.
+Supporting more than 4 requires "spilling into the stack" and I don't care to learn that and do it... yet.
+  * Nora Sandler's tutorial has been awesome and I plan on finishing up Stage 10.
+HOWEVER, I'm pretty frustrated at overly-simplistic usage of rax and push/pop.
+Today is the day that I've abandoned that approach to move towards what I saw from Clang's: ignore rbp, preallocate all stack-space needed at start of func, variables are offsets from rsp.
+Fallout from this was that my binary operations, which required push/pop, didn't work well with this approach since they modify rsp.
+So now every binary op allocates storage for a temporary on the stack.
+While this made writing the asm generation take longer, in the end it is producing less assembly.
+The primary driver for this approach was the frustration with seeing this overly-verbose assembly when trying to debug issues.
+  * I'm now wondering if this 3-step compiler where AST goes straight to ASM is the right approach.
+The frustration during ASM is having to manage the stack.
+I wonder if a better approach would be to write an IR that assumes infinite registers.
+My feeling is that it'd make passes (simplification/optimization) on the IR easier and that it'd make the ASM generation a lot more straight-forward.
+  * Maybe I got something wrong with all this ASM generation.
+I did choose to go for x64 calling convention and that's where all my above issues seem to stem from.

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: